aamnah/notes/bash-scripting/bash-script-update-screenshot-location-custom-key-bindings.md

   - dconf
   - gsettings
 ---

+---
+NOTE: This is no longer relevant.
+Ubuntu 22.04 saves screenshots Changing the location for saved screenshots is `~/Pictures/Screenshots` If you're using the old `gnome-screenshot` utility, you can change the location by editing the value for `XDG_PICTURES_DIR` in the `~/.config/user-dirs.dirs` file

+---

 I previously [changed default location](link-to-other-article) for where Screenshots are saved on Ubuntu.
 Originally, i used the GUI for changing location and setting keyboard shortcuts.
 Because i'm efficient, i scripted it so i could do it in the Terminal.
 I'm not doing 30+ GUI clicks again..